nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 You might find yourself overloaded with information.
 These commands can help you hide resident fields from view, find specific residents, or search for residents whose fields match a specific keyword.
-By de-cluttering your screen, these commands will allow you to focus only on the information you need!
+By de-cluttering your screen, these commands help you to focus only on the information you need!

 ### Listing all residents : `list`